Background

 Published By Marilia Dimitriou

-Well, do you prefer having new visitors who don’t know you, or do you want Tom, your loyal customer, to place his Xth order for this month?
+Think of it this way: Do you prefer having new visitors who don’t know you?
+Or do you want Tom, your loyal customer, to place his 5th order for this month?

-So, today, you’ll learn how to calculate your repeat purchase rate and the best strategies to increase it like a pro!
+Today, you’ll learn why customer retention matters, how to calculate your repeat purchase rate, and the best strategies to increase it.

 What Is Customer Retention?

-Customer retention is a process that businesses use to motivate current customers to keep buying their products/services and discourage them from turning to their competitors.
+Customer retention is a process that businesses use to motivate existing customers to keep buying their products/services over a period of time.

-Now that you know the definition, let’s find out how to measure your retention rate.
+Now that you know why you need customer retention, it’s time to find out how to measure it.

-Identifying your repeat customer rate (or CRR) is crucial to monitoring the performance of your business.
+Identifying your customer retention rate (or CRR) is crucial to monitoring the performance of your business.

 To calculate it correctly, you need to know the following variables: